 Climate change is a huge, complicated issue.
 In tackling a challenge of this scale, Delaware is taking action across state agencies to avoid the worst impacts of climate change, and to fortify the state against the impacts we already have begun to experience.

-Executive Order 41: Preparing Delaware for Emerging Climate Impacts and Seizing Economic Opportunities from Reducing Emissions is the road map for state agencies to prepare for the impacts of climate change and to reduce the greenhouse gas emissions that cause climate change.
-Signed in 2013, it is the backbone behind many state agency activities that will help reduce the impact of climate change to the state.
+In 2013, then-Governor Jack Markell signed an Executive Order (Preparing Delaware for Emerging Climate Impacts and Seizing Economic Opportunities from Reducing Emissions) and created a Cabinet Committee on Climate and Resiliency.
+The executive order provided a road map for state agencies to prepare for the impacts of climate change and to reduce the greenhouse gas emissions that cause climate change.
+It is the backbone behind many state agency activities that will help reduce the impact of climate change to the state.

-The Executive Order also established the Cabinet Committee on Climate and Resiliency.
-Through research and collaboration, the Committee developed a goal to reduce Delaware's greenhouse gas emission 30% by 2030.
-The Committee was also designed to guide state agencies through the process of implementing and carrying out Executive Order 41.
-They developed a climate change action plan known as the Climate Framework for Delaware, and are charged with producing progress reports that keep the Governor, legislators, and public informed on the progress of these mitigation and adaptation efforts.
+The Cabinet Committee on Climate and Resiliency was set up to guide state agencies through the process of implementing and carrying out the executive order.
+They have developed a climate change action plan, the Climate Framework for Delaware, and are charged with producing progress reports that keep the Governor, legislators, and public informed on the progress of these mitigation and adaptation efforts.

-Climate Action in Delaware: 2016 Progress Report provides an update on the actions and goals outlined in the Climate Framework for Delaware.
-This report highlights the actions and accomplishments made by Delaware's state government to curb greenhouse gas emissions and adapt to the impacts of climate change - what has been accomplished and what work is still to be done moving forward.
+The Climate Action in Delaware: 2016 Progress Report provides an update on the actions and goals outlined in the Climate Framework (see below).
+This report highlights the actions and accomplishments made by Delaware’s state government to curb greenhouse gas emissions and adapt to the impacts of climate change – what has been accomplished and what work is still to be done moving forward.
 It also provides an overview of local government actions and sets out a vision for the future.

-Preparing for Tomorrow's High Tide provides recommendations for Delaware agencies, local governments, businesses and citizens to plan for and put in place strategies for responding to rising sea levels.
+The adaptation plan, Preparing for Tomorrow’s High Tide, provides recommendations for Delaware agencies, local governments, businesses and citizens to plan for and put in place strategies for responding to rising sea levels.
 It was prepared and approved by the 24-member Sea Level Rise Advisory Committee.